mooore-digital/magento2-module-wordpress-integration-cms/README.md

 ### Styles/Script

-All styles are loaded by default with your theme, as a separate CSS file, and the CSS is only loaded for Wordpress Integration pages.
+All styles are loaded by default with your theme.

-We also offer some additional styles to hook into the main styles via LESS, SCSS or Hyva;
+The blocks are loaded as an separate style for only Wordpress Integration pages.

-- For SCSS, you can use it via tools like [Snowdog Frontools](https://github.com/SnowdogApps/magento2-frontools).
+The custom styles are loaded with your main theme styles, which offers an option to hook in to the Wordpress block styles.

-- For Hyva copy the styles from the `web/tailwind` to your theme.
+_This works for the Luma (LESS), Snowdog Blank (SCSS) and Hyva themes._

 ## Support